Turner Scott Motorsports: Truck No. 32 history

 In 2014, the team returned for the full season running various different drivers, with Mike Hillman moving over from the No. 4 team to serve as crew chief.
 Ryan Truex drove the No. 32 truck, sponsored by Bass Pro Shops, at the NextEra Energy Resources 250 at Daytona (He drove the No. 30 with BPS the prior year).
-Truex would finish 4th.
+Truex would finish fourth.
 Seventeen-year-old Ben Rhodes signed to drive five races in the No. 32 with Alpha Energy Solutions, in addition to his K&N Pro Series East schedule.
-In his first race at Martinsville, he drove the truck to a strong 8th-place finish.
+In his first race at Martinsville, he drove the truck to a strong eighth-place finish.
 Tayler Malsam signed on in May to compete in 12 truck races with sponsor Outerwall Inc starting at Kansas Speedway.
 Kyle Larson piloted the Glad Bags Silverado at Eldora.
-After racing hard with Darrell Wallace Jr., he crashed running second with 2 laps to go, while Wallace went on to win.
+After racing hard with Bubba Wallace, he crashed running second with two laps to go, while Wallace went on to win.
 Larson returned with Target at Pocono, qualifying on the pole but finishing 18th.